tmorgan/sqs-jobs/README.md

 Region is set to 'us-east-1' or the environment AWS_REGION if set, and aws keys are expected in environment variables as per aws-sdk docs.

+### Contributing

+`npm install precommit-hook`

-git precommit-hook runs jslint and jscs with to enforce style.
+That will enforce jslint and jscs with the definitions in .jscs and .jshint, or just remember to run them manually if you want.